HaydenHildreth/RandPyPwMan/README.md

 ## Major Release Notes
 - #### See [CHANGELOG.MD](https://github.com/HaydenHildreth/RandPyPwMan/blob/main/CHANGELOG.md) for more detailed information.
+- In version 1.0.0 I've added much more additional error checking.
+The program has better capacity to handle misuse from input user.
+See CHANGELOG.md.
 - In version 0.9.3 I've added hiding of passwords, and have added logic to prevent errors from user error.
 Also, this build features a major bug fix.
 See CHANGELOG.md.
 - In version 0.9.2 I've added the ability for the user to update their master password via the file menu.
 See CHANGELOG.md.
 - In version 0.9.0 I've improved the documentation immensely, added files to help new contributors, and removed a few features temporarily.
 See CHANGELOG.md.